Global Market Comments

 What should we look for?
 The surprise that your friends get out of the blue pay increase, the largest component of the inflation calculation.

-This is happening now in technology, but nowhere else.
-When I visit open houses in my neighborhood in San Francisco, half the visitors are thirtysomethings wearing hoodies offering to pay cash.
+This is happening now in technology and is slowly tricking down to minimum wage workers.
+When I visit open houses in my neighborhood in San Francisco, half the visitors are thirty-somethings wearing hoodies offering to pay cash.

 It could be a long wait for real inflation, possibly into the mid-2020s, when shocking wage hikes spread elsewhere.